iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

   - `dataAuthorizationToken` taken from [createDataRequest](#42-process-iris-client-data-requests)
   - `guestList` (be aware that `additionalInformation` is required and must at least be an empty string)
 - POST your request to `https://`[proxyEndpoint]`:32325/data-submission-rpc`
+- present the response´s result to the user and keep the data request open until the result was "ok"

+The app must keep informing the user to send the data if the result was not yet "ok".

 **Please consider that health departments will use self-signed certificates on test environment.**